gradle/gradle/subprojects/docs/src/docs/release/notes.md

          // this version will be overriden by the one found in the BOM implementation("org.codehaus.groovy:groovy:1.8.6")
     }

+More details about BOM import can be found in [this section of the userguide](userguide/managing_transitive_dependencies.html#sec:bom_import).

 Moving on, [`gradle init` functionality has been upgraded](#build-init-plugin-improvements) in this release: is now optionally _interactive_, includes new `kotlin-library` and `kotlin-application` project types, provides options for configuring project and package names, and more.